ruilejin/Checkers/README.md

 # Checkers
 Checkers implementation using Minimax and  Pruning Gameplay
+Run checkers.py to start the game.